dergigi/dergigi.github.io/media/index.md

 Note: I won't do any more interviews or other shenanigans until [my 2nd book](https://21-ways.com) is done.

+These days I host [No Solutions](https://sovereignengineering.io/podcast), a podcast about freedom tech, open protocols, and the trade-offs of building in the open.

 ---

 **✨ Recent** | [🧹 All][all] | [⭐ Best][favs] | [🇺🇸 English][en] | [🇩🇪 German][de]